Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 What to Expect

 We loved this museum.
 It is a fabulous place to take kids.
-We learned all about the history of the area.
+We learned all about the history of Vernal Utah.
 Since we had been out to Josie Morris’s cabin the day before (at Dinosaur National Monument), the kids were excited to read more about her.

-The exhibits were on a main floor and an upper floor.
-The main floor had guns, tools, a replica of the boat used by, an early explorer of the area, and other time pieces.
+The exhibits were on the main floor and an upper floor.
+The main floor had guns, tools, a replica of the boat used by, an early explorer of the area, and other timepieces.